 Grass-Leaved Goldenrod (Euthamia graminifolia) Euthamia graminifolia

-Other Names Euthamia graminifolia, Euthamia graminifolia (NGN)
+Other Names Euthamia graminifolia, Euthamia graminifolia (NGN), Euthamia (Solidago) gramin.
+NGN, Euthamia (Solidago) gramin.
+NGN Plug

 Family Asteraceae